-Bushido: Legend of the Samurai is a First Person Melee Combat game set during during the turbulent feudal period of medieval Japan.
+Bushido: Legend of the Samurai is a Action/Melee Combat game set during during the turbulent feudal period of medieval Japan.
 It features a host of innovative game-play elements, such as:

 Bushido combines elements of honor, strategy and lightning fast reactions into an new and challenging multi-player experience.
 Please help us promote Bushido be by following us on Twitter, Facebook and Youtube!